karthik340/Game/readme.md

  go test ./... // for running tests
 ```

+## Efficient hash function
+* ethereum's Keccak256 hash function which produces 32 byte hash is used for winner determination
+* Round is also appended to serialized tx data to create randomness
 ## Proposer choosing winner explained
 * Validator(key) -> winner(value) is stores in kv store so that validator can tell who should win if they are selected as proposer.
 * Inorder to select winner validator uses  gamed tx lottery set-winner command